Special Educational Needs (SEN)

 |How accessible is the school environment?||

 The school site is wheelchair accessible with a disabled toilet large enough to accommodate changing.
-The school is predominantly single storey, with one classroom and the ICT suite on the first floor.
+The school is predominantly single storey, with one classroom and the music suite on the first floor.
 In the event that we had a child with physical difficulties we would look to ensure that they had appropriate access.

 We also liaise with EMTAS (Ethnic Minority Achievement Service) who assist us in supporting our families with English as an additional language.